haifengliu/azrefresh/mooncake/storage-concurrency.md

 - [Managing File Locks](http://msdn.microsoft.com/zh-cn/library/azure/dn194265.aspx)

 #Summary and Next Steps
-The Microsoft Azure Storage service has been designed to meet the needs of the most complex online applications without forcing developers to compromise or rethink key design assumptions such as concurrency and data consistency that they have come to take for granted.
+The Windows Azure Storage service has been designed to meet the needs of the most complex online applications without forcing developers to compromise or rethink key design assumptions such as concurrency and data consistency that they have come to take for granted.

 For the complete sample application referenced in this blog: